 Gabby scoffed.
 ‘She realised and refused to do anything.
 I made her write to you.
 If I hadn’t convinced her it was worth trying…’

 ‘Well, at least you said thank you.’
 Gabby flicked chips of stone off the edge.
 ‘Fleur knows I know she’s grateful, but she’s not said it, and she didn’t even tell me you’d come to see her and things had worked out.’

 ‘But if she reached out to me.’
 The words bubbled up from the cold well of fear in Harry’s breast.
 ‘She could do it again.
 I know she’s been talking to another guy.
 A lot.’

 And she knows I’d never leave her, she said she understands.
-The churning eased in Harry’s gut, then a fresh knot tightened there.
-But if it has to hurt for her value it, will she keep finding guys like this curse-breaker to make sure she does?
+The churning eased in Harry’s gut, but a fresh knot tightened there.
+But if it has to hurt for her value it, will she keep finding guys like this curse-breaker to make sure it does?

 ‘Thank you,’ he muttered.